Spanish hamlet 'Kill Jews Fort' to vote on name change

 The name in English means Kill Jews Fort.

-"We've been labeled as being a village where Jewish people are killed, accused of being anti-semitic.
+"We've been labelled as being a village where Jewish people are killed, accused of being anti-semitic.
 The reality is this is a village descended from a Jewish community," Rodriguez said.

 The village of ancient stone houses surrounded by fields near the city of Burgos is home to 56 mostly elderly people.
 They will cast their ballot on the same day as European-wide elections.